CMU-67336-Data-Visualization/Project3_Tableau/README.md

 ## Step 2: Build One Interactive Dashboard in Tableau

-Using Tableau, develop one dashboard with two visualizations, each providing a distinct perspective on your data story.
+Using Tableau, develop one dashboard with three visualizations, each providing a distinct perspective on your data story.
 Please make sure the visualziations are specific and relevant.
-The dashboard must be interactive, allowing users to explore the data through filters, tooltips, or other user actions.
+The dashboard must be interactive, allowing users to explore the data through filters, tooltips, and or other user actions.

-Example visualziation formats include:
+Example visualization formats include (but not limited to):

 **Visual 1: Time-Series Analysis**
 - Show trends over time (e.g., incidents by month or week)
 - Include filtering by crime type or location
 - Use tooltips to show incident details

-**Visual 2: Geographic or Categorical Analysis**
+**Visual 2: Geographic Analysis**
 - Map view of incident or arrest locations by neighborhood or zone
 - Filters for incident category or time range
 - Use color, shape, or size to indicate patterns

+**Visual 3: Categorical Analysis**
+- Types of incident being committed
+- Filters for gender, age, or zone

 Publish the dashboard to Tableau Public and ensure they are publicly accessible.
 You will state your analytical question clearly in your Observable introduction.